MagnusWOAH77/Typescript-React-Map/README.md

 ```

 ## GeoJSON
-When adding GeoJSON make sure the FeatureCollection type is infered
-this type can be found in GeoJSONTypes.tsx
+When adding GeoJSON make sure the FeatureCollection type is infered, this type can be found in GeoJSONTypes.tsx